openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## OSIS

-[OSIS](http://www.bibletechnologies.net/) is a system for marking up Bibles in XML.
+[OSIS](https://crosswire.org/osis/) is a system for marking up Bibles in XML.
 The BCV parser only borrows the OSIS system for [book abbreviations](http://www.crosswire.org/wiki/OSIS_Book_Abbreviations) and references.
 You can control the OSIS specificity using the `osis_compaction_strategy` option.
+I like OSIS references because, programmatically, they're easy to handle.

 The parser emits `GkEsth` for Greek Esther rather than just `Esth`.
 It can include `Ps151` as part of the Psalms (`Ps.151.1`)—the default—or as its own book (`Ps151.1.1`), depending on the `ps151_strategy` option.